 Scroll down to learn more about each of these sour acids.

 One of the most common ingredients in sour candy is citric acid.
-As you can probably guess from the name, it occurs naturally in citrus fruits like lemons and grapefruits, and can also be found in smaller amounts in berries and some vegetables.
+As you can probably guess from the name, this sour acid occurs naturally in citrus fruits like lemons and grapefruits, and can also be found in smaller amounts in berries and some vegetables.

 Citric acid is an antioxidant essential for energy production and even the prevention of kidney stones.
 It also causes the blast of tartness that makes sour candy so great!